Local Langlands Correspondence for Even Orthogonal Groups via Theta Lifts: Local Langlands correspondence

 for any $\pi\in \Pi_{\phi}$ and $\tau\in \Irr (\GL_k(F))$ with $L$-parameter $\phi_{\tau}$. \end{enumerate} \end{theorem}

-The LLC for quasi-split even orthogonal groups has been proved by Arthur\cite{MR3135650} and was explicated in Atobe-Gan\cite{MR3708200}.
-More precisely, they proved \begin{theorem} Let $V^+_{2n}=V_{2n}$ be the orthogonal space associated to $(d,1)$. \begin{enumerate}[(1).] \item There exists a surjective
+The LLC for quasi-split even orthogonal groups has been proved by Arthur\cite{MR3135650} and was explicated in Atobe--Gan\cite{MR3708200}.
+More precisely, they proved \begin{theorem} Fix $(d,c)\in (F^\times)^2$.
+Let $V_{2n}=V_{2n}^+$ be the orthogonal space associated to $(d,c)$, and $\chi_V=(\cdot, d)_F$ be the discriminant character of $V_{2n}$.
+Put $E=F(\sqrt d)$. \begin{enumerate}[(1).] \item There exists a surjective map